zranger1/pb-sacn-proxy/README.md

 Run sacnproxy.py on your proxy machine, then start the lightshowpi script.
 If all is correctly configured, you should have blinking lights!

+## Requirements
+Requires Python 3, websocket-client, sacn and pyblaze.py

+## Installation
+Add websocket-client and sacn to your python installation with pip or another library manager Copy the repository files into a handy directory.

 #### TODO

  - provide a little more information on how to configure lightshowpi, even though that's